 Improve your balance and prevent falls.
 When you begin physical therapy, you will get screened for fall risk.
 If you’re at high risk for falls, therapists will provide exercises that safely and carefully challenge your balance as a way to mimic real-life situations.
 Therapists also help you with exercises to improve coordination and assistive devices to help with safer walking.
 When the balance problem is caused by a problem in one’s vestibular system, Physical therapists can perform specific maneuvers that can quickly restore proper vestibular functioning, and reduce and eliminate symptoms of dizziness or vertigo.

 Manage diabetes and vascular conditions.
 As part of an overall diabetes management plan, exercise can help effectively control blood sugar.
 Additionally, people with diabetes may have problems with sensation in their feet and legs.
 Physical therapists can help provide and educate these patients on proper foot care to prevent further problems down the road.

 Manage age-related issues.
 As individuals age, they may develop arthritis or osteoporosis or need a joint replacement.
 Physical therapists are experts in helping patients recover from joint replacement, and manage arthritic or osteoporotic conditions conservatively.

 Manage heart and lung disease.
-While patients may complete cardiac rehabilitation after a heart attack or procedure, you also may receive physical therapy if your daily functioning is affected.
-For pulmonary problems, physical therapy can improve quality of life through strengthening, conditioning and breathing exercises, and help patients clear fluid in the lungs.
+While patients may complete cardiac rehabilitation after a heart attack or procedure, you also may receive physical therapy if their daily functioning is affected.
+For pulmonary problems, physical therapy can improve quality of life through strengthening, conditioning, and breathing exercises, and help patients clear fluid in the lungs.

-If you think you may benefit from physical therapy, please give us a call at Reviva Physiotherapy Clinic in Jaipur at 9214317569.
+If you think you may benefit from physical therapy, please give us a call at The Reviva Pain & Physiotherapy Clinic at 9214317569.